jakeqaverch/Engagement-Survey/README.md

 | Hispanic           |58.33|43.75|63.54|96.87|52.08|100|59.37|16.66|93.75|83.33|72.91|13.54|53.12|67.70|38.54|94.7| 30.20|35.41|20.83|38.54|
 | Other              |55.81|51.16|58.13|95.34|41.86|100|53.48|13.95|97.67|74.41|62.79|23.25|55.81|62.7|41.86|97.67|34.88|25.58|18.60|39.53|

+- There is significant differences between employees based on race for many questions.
+These should be examined further.
+- We will examine this further with each metric

 ### "On a Scale of 1-10 how likely is it that you would recommend DataSkillUp as a place to work?"
 | Race               | Count | Mean | Std |
 |--------------------|-------|------|-----|